Indirect tax: What it is and how it impacts your business

 Even if you have not collected tax during a reporting period, you may still need to file a return.
 These are called “zero returns,” and while you will not remit any tax to the state, you are still required to file a return.

 Stripe Tax can make filing and remittance easier.
-With our trusted global partners, users benefit from a seamless experience that connects to your Stripe transaction data—letting our partners manage your filings so you can focus on growing your business.
+Users benefit from a seamless experience that connects to your Stripe transaction data—letting our trusted global partners manage your filings so you can focus on growing your business.

 The content in this article is for general information and education purposes only and should not be construed as legal or tax advice.
 Stripe does not warrant or guarantee the accurateness, completeness, adequacy, or currency of the information in the article.
 You should seek the advice of a competent attorney or accountant licensed to practice in your jurisdiction for advice on your particular situation.